-Female calves born on dairy farms will be the next generation of dairy cows.
+Female calves born on dairy farms will be the next generation of milking cattle.
 Some male calves will be sold into beef farms.

 Female cows are generally fertile until 8-10 years of age.
 However, their milk production generally slows down after their third calf.
 Because of this, dairy cows are typically sold to families or sent to the slaughterhouse at around 6 years old.
 A “lower production” cow may give 3.5 gallons of milk a day, instead of 4, and can make a perfect dairy cow for a family.

 Diseases that affect a cow’s ability to reproduce and/or produce good quality milk, such as the bovine viral diarrhea virus, can also cause dairy farmers to retire a cow early.

 How Long Do Bulls Live?